Indian art: Temple art

 Obscurity shrouds the period between the decline of the Harappans and the definite historic period starting with the Mauryas, and in the historical period, the earliest Indian religion to inspire major artistic monuments was Buddhism.
 Though there may have been earlier structures in wood that have been transformed into stone structures, there are no physical evidences for these except textual references.
 Soon after the Buddhists initiated rock-cut caves, Hindus and Jains started to imitate them at Badami, Aihole, Ellora, Salsette, Elephanta, Aurangabad and Mamallapuram and Mughals.
 It appears to be a constant in Indian art that the different religions shared a very similar artistic style at any particular period and place, though naturally adapting the iconography to match the religion commissioning them.
 Probably the same groups of artists worked for the different religions regardless of their own affiliations.

 Indian art also found its way into Italy, within the context of Indo-Roman trade: in 1938 the Pompeii Lakshmi was found in the ruins of Pompeii (destroyed in an eruption of Mount Vesuvius in 79 CE).

 Buddhist art first developed during the Gandhara period and Amaravati periods around the 1st century BCE.
-It continued to flourish during the Gupta Periods and Pala periods that comprise the Golden Age of India, even as rulers became mostly Hindu.
+It continued to flourish during the Gupta and Pala periods that comprise the Golden Age of India, even as rulers became mostly Hindu.
 Buddhist art largely disappeared by the end of the first millennium, after which Hindu dynasties like the Pallava, Chola, Hoysala and Vijayanagara Empires developed their own styles.

 There is no time line that divides the creation of rock-cut temples and free-standing temples built with cut stone as they developed in parallel.
 The building of free-standing structures began in the 5th century, while rock-cut temples continued to be excavated until the 12th century.
 An example of a free-standing structural temple is the Shore Temple, a part of the Mahabalipuram World Heritage Site, with its slender tower, built on the shore of the Bay of Bengal with finely carved granite rocks cut like bricks and dating from the 8th century.